kevinjpetersen/BlazorQuery/README.md

 # BlazorQuery

+## Status of the project (from Sybaris)
+Searching a solution to wrap some JQuery API in blazor, I found the following repository : https://github.com/kevinjpetersen/BlazorQuery
+I found it very interesting, but outdated.
+I make some updates and I added a test app to use Blazor Webassembly.
+I do not have publish a nuget package yet, but as soon as the project will be sufficiently advanced, I will try to publish one...
+Note that my goal is to be helped from the community to quickly have a good cover of the wrapped API of JQuery.
+So don't hesitate to send Pull request...

+# Original notes (not from Sybaris)

 **Note:** Currently working to remove the jQuery dependency and make it completely Plain JS, but keep the jQuery syntax the same, without the jQuery.

 BlazorQuery is a Blazor Library that wraps jQuery completely in C# so that DOM Manipulation, Ajax, etc, can be done directly without leaving the comfort of C#.